mathewsrc/generativeai-questions-and-answers-app/README.md

 - Effectively manage image lifecycles with customizable policies
 - Cross-Region and Cross-Account Replication: Facilitate seamless replication of images across regions and accounts for enhanced accessibility and redundancy.

+### API Gateway

+API Gateway is a fully managed service that supports containerized and web applications.
+API Gateway makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+API: A set of rules that allow different software entities to communicate with each other.

+Gateway: A point of entry into a system.
+It often serves as a proxy that forwards requests to multiple services.

+Key benefits:
+- Supports RESTful APIs and WebSocket APIs
+- Handles traffic management and throttling
+- Handles authorization and access control
+- Monitoring, and API version management.

 ### GitHub Actions

 GitHub Actions is a versatile CI/CD platform facilitating build, testing, and deployment pipelines.
 Key advantages include: